Gudeodiscus dautzenbergi

 Gudeodiscus dautzenbergi is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Plectopylidae.

+Etymology

 The specific name is in honour of Belgian malacologist Philippe Dautzenberg.

 Distribution

 The distribution of Gudeodiscus dautzenbergi includes Vietnam.

 Ecology

 It is a ground-dwelling species as all other plectopylid snails in Vietnam.

 Gudeodiscus phlyarius live at geographically close sites to Gudeodiscus dautzenbergi.